GFRC or Glass-fiber reinforced concrete

 GFRC or Glass-fiber reinforced concrete is handled and shaped similar to that of a standard cement mix.
 In the design phases custom edging or other treatments can be cast separately and integrated seamlessly.
 With a relatively lightweight product, these strong countertops can be shipped anywhere in the United States.

-Companies like Absolute ConcreteWorks use glass fiber reinforced concrete to enable them to create very large panels that would simply be too heavy with a standard 2 1/2 inch concrete slab.
 A major difference between GFRC and traditional concrete is that GFRC allows for limitless creative and design opportunities.

 Concrete as a countertop or design element allows for the customer to include personal or even, landscape elements from their property into the design of the piece.
 Examples that have been done include, fern leaves and tree branches to stones and animal prints.
 To finish the design all details are hand painted, with rollers and sponges to intricate brushwork for the final touches.